cjus/node-neo4j-presentation/presentation/readme.md

 ## Graphs are everywhere

-Hundreds of years later, researchers are unabatedly using graphs to understand diverse topics such as biodiversity, terrorist networks, and the spread of global epidemics.
+Hundreds of years later, researchers are unabatedly using graphs to understand diverse topics such as biodiversity, terrorist networks, and the global spread of epidemics.

 Here is a graph that links 40 of the earliest known AIDS patients by sexual contact.

 <img src="aids.png" width="500"/>

-You may have taken a train on your way to this presentation.
+This morning you may taken a train.
 Did you enjoy riding a graph?

 If you consider a map of the New York City subway system - or any subway in the world for that matter - and if you label the train stations as nodes and the routes connecting stations as links - you'll quickly see a graph emerge.